Taxi driver licences

-All applicants must also submit a duly completed by a doctor at their own registered medical practice following the .
+All applicants must also submit a duly completed by a doctor at their own registered medical practice following the current guidance.
 A fee will be payable direct to your doctor for this service.
 A certificate of medical examination has to be submitted during the application process and is valid until the driver reaches 45 years old.
 Thereafter a medical must be resubmitted every 5 years and this becomes an annual requirement upon reaching the age of 65.

 Applicants for whom English is not their first language may be asked to provide evidence of having gained a qualification that was taught and assessed in English.
 Applicants who cannot demonstrate a reasonable level of spoken English and/or a suitable qualification may be required to undertake an independent assessment of their spoken English.
 This assessment will be undertaken at the applicant's expense at the Council offices.